Information for Upper-Division Transfer Students Not Offered Admission - Fall 2017 (As of March 17, 2017)

 When did you send your decisions out?

-We began notifying transfer students March 17 and we will continue to notify through the end of April.
+We began notifying transfer students today, March 17, and we will continue to notify through April 30.

 Have you finished your selection process?

-No. We will have completed our selection of transfers by the end of April.
+No, we continue to review transfer applications.
+We will complete our selection of transfer students by the end of April.

 What was the average GPA of your admits?